Easy Pecan Pralines are a delicious and creamy Southern candy that’s ready in about 30 minutes. No candy thermometer and no hassle!

 - Line a large cookie sheet (or two) with parchment paper.

-- Place the brown sugar, whipping cream, butter & vanilla in a medium saucepan.
+- Place the brown sugar, whipping cream, & butter in a medium saucepan.
 Bring to a boil over medium heat, stirring constantly.
-Boil for about 1 minute, then remove it from the heat.
-Immediately whisk in the powdered sugar, then gently stir in the pecans.
+Start a timer and boil for 1 minute, then remove it from the heat.
+Immediately whisk in the powdered sugar, then gently stir in the pecans and vanilla extract.
+Working quickly, stir until smooth.

 - Drop heaping spoonfuls of the praline mixture onto paper and allow it to cool and set up for at least 30 minutes.
 You can speed this up by popping the sheet in the fridge if you’re impatient like me 😉